 Sometimes you pretend to be listening with the occasional nod or word.
 But when your partner stops midstream to test you, you don’t even notice because you were never in the conversation in the first place.

 This lack of interest in your partner’s affairs is counterproductive.
 In time, your partner stops listening to you too, and you grow further apart.
-No one likes to be treated with indifference.
+No one likes to be treated with indifference or taken for granted.
 You might then complain to friends and family that your partner has become remote and you don’t know why.
 You need to show your partner that they matter, too.

 3. Stink Eye Becomes Your Default Expression